 Skip to content

 As Co-Chair of Clark Hill’s Title IX and Campus Discipline practice, and with decades of experience in complex litigation matters, Patricia Hamill brings a strategic approach to each matter.
-Her deep legal expertise is matched by her tenacity to push for best outcomes for her clients, and she never forgets that her clients need not only legal expertise but also empathy and support.
+Her deep legal experience is matched by her tenacity to push for best outcomes for her clients, and she never forgets that her clients need not only legal expertise but also empathy and support.
 Patricia’s approach is captured perfectly by a client’s description of her as “an incredibly gifted lawyer who not only knows the detailed nuances of Title IX law and the university processes but also has the street smarts and toughness that only come from years of experience.
 Her calm, confident, and strategically aggressive style successfully guided our family through a difficult time.”

 Patricia’s practice is nationwide.
 She represents college students, faculty members, and administrators in campus disciplinary proceedings and in litigation following flawed disciplinary processes.
 She is a skillful negotiator who works to resolve matters without the need for litigation.
 When that is not possible, Patricia has been successful in bringing lawsuits around the nation for violations of Title IX (or other civil rights statutes), breach of contract and tort liability on the basis that colleges’ disciplinary processes failed to ensure fundamental due process rights, discriminated on the basis of sex and breached contractual obligations.